RachelWealth/DRPlanner/README.md

 # DRPlanner
-> Learning project
+> TO DO list app which can display the daily, monthly, yearly plan in one page and use praogress bar to demonstrate your progress

 ## Technique stack:
-Backend:
+### Backend:
 - Node.js
 - Express
 - MongoDB
 - JWT

-Frontend:
+### Frontend:
 - TypeScript
+- Sanity
 - Tailwind
 - React
 - Next.js
 - Redux

+### Deployment:
+AWS: amplify, EC2

 ## ToDo
 Sanity API 1:30:10